 I love the rowan tree, and here’s why

-The rowan berries, high in vitamin C, can be used to make rowan jellies to accompany savoury dishes; by my mother-in-law.
+The rowan berries, high in vitamin C, can be used to make rowan jellies to accompany savoury dishes; favoured by my mother-in-law and favoured by me.

-Traditionally the Rowan trees were planted outside houses to protect homes from spirits and guard away negative enchantmant.
+Traditionally the rowan trees were planted outside houses to protect homes from spirits and guard away negative enchantment.

-You will often find them planted in church yards and are now widley planted as a street tree, because they are so lovely.
+You will often find them planted in church yards and are now widely planted as a street tree, because they are so lovely.